Curriculum, Enrollment, and Graduation

 Six-Year Catalog Limitation Policy

-Each MSU-Bozeman catalog covers a specific time period beginning fall semester of the first year and ending the following summer session.
-From the time a student enters Montana State University, he or she has six years to fulfill the curricular requirements stated in the catalog in effect when he or she entered.
-If a student does not complete the requirements in six years, he or she must select a subsequent catalog.
-This policy applies to all students, including undergraduates who change curriculum and transfer students.
+Each MSU-Bozeman catalog covers a specific time period, beginning with the fall semester of the first year and ending after the following summer session.
+From the time a student enters Montana State University, they have six years to fulfill the curricular requirements stated in the catalog in effect when they entered.
+If a student does not complete the requirements within six years, they must select a subsequent catalog.
+This policy applies to all students, including undergraduates who change their curriculum and transfer students.

-A student may declare a second major by completing a Curriculum & Catalog Changes form.
+A double major is defined as a student who is pursuing two majors.
+A student may declare a second major by submitting a completed online Curriculum & Catalog Change form.
 A student may earn a second major by fulfilling the curricular requirements of that major in addition to the requirements of the primary major.
 The student is not required to complete additional core requirements for the second major since these requirements will be fulfilled with the primary major.

 The department of the second major will assign an advisor to assist the student in meeting all the second major's requirements.
 The second major will be posted on the student’s transcript at the time of graduation and upon verification by the Registrar that all curricular and procedural requirements have been met.

-To receive two baccalaureate degrees a student must complete all of the requirements for each degree including but not limited to Core/Gen Ed, all major requirements, Capstone Coursework, and 23 of the last 30 credits in residence.
-In addition to meeting all of the courses required in both curricula the student must complete 30 credits beyond the larger number of credits required for either of the two degrees he or she is seeking.
-Fifty-one credits (forty-two for the first degree: nine for the second) of the total minimum number of credits required for both degrees must be upper division.
+A dual major means you're declaring two majors but will earn a single degree from one school.
+To receive two baccalaureate degrees, a student must complete all the requirements for each degree, including but not limited to Core/Gen Ed, all major requirements, Capstone Coursework, and 27 of the last 30 credits in residence.
+In addition to meeting all the courses required in both curricula, the student must complete 30 credits beyond the larger number of credits required for either of the two degrees they are seeking.
+Fifty-one credits (forty-two for the first degree, nine for the second) of the total minimum number of credits required for both degrees must be upper division.

-To receive two associate degrees a student must complete all of the curricular requirements for each degree including any in-residence restrictions (generally at least 15 credits).
+A dual minor means you're declaring two minors but will earn a single degree from one school.
+To receive two associate degrees, a student must complete all the curricular requirements for each degree, including any in-residence restrictions (generally at least 15 credits).
 Additionally, a student must complete 15 unique credits; these are credits that are not counted toward the completion of the first degree.
-Generally, a student who has met the requirements for both associate degrees who has at least 75 credits the last 15 of which are completed at Montana State University could be considered for a second associate degree.
+Generally, a student who has met the requirements for both associate degrees, and has at least 75 credits, the last 15 of which are completed at Montana State University, could be considered for a second associate degree.

 Certificate of Applied Science and Associate of Applied Science Degree in the Same Subject